The strong convergence of operator-splitting methods for the Langevin dynamics model: Analysis of some existing methods

 With this approximation, one can integrate the velocity equation again.
 One finds that,

 Equations \eqref{eq: svv-x} and \eqref{eq: svv-v} form the basis for the SVV method.
-The formulas can be repeated, and at each step, the function $f$ is evaluated only once at each step, which is typically considered as an considerable advantage.
+The formulas can be repeated, and at each step, the function $f$ is evaluated only once at each step, which is typically viewed as a considerable advantage.
+As we will prove, this algorithm has second order strong accuracy.